 Disposing of Synthetic Gloves

 You might also take note that some people use synthetic gloves because they are cheap enough to dispose of after a single use.
-There are others who are not fond of the waste that generates, so they continue cleaning their synthetic gloves for as long as they last.
+There are others who are not fond of the waste that it generates, so they continue cleaning their synthetic gloves for as long as they last.

 Ultimately, the choice is yours.
 Feel free to bypass having to clean synthetic gloves by disposing of them after each use.
 It is unlikely you will go broke doing so.
 If you do want to eliminate waste, warm water and a hand washing detergent is all you need to clean nitrile, neoprene, and latex.